yast-client/yaqtlib/README.md

 The installation of TDLib should be handled by the application. **The version of TDLib currently supported by yaqtlib is 1.8.67.**

-See YAST for a complete example of including yaqtlib in your project.
+See [YAST](https://github.com/yast-client/harbour-yast-client) for a complete example of including yaqtlib in your project.

 **Important:** yaqtlib's API is not stable, and it is not versioned.
 YAST generally adapts to the latest API changes, since that is the main project relying on this library.
 This is unlikely to change in the future, since no code is ideal and there's always room for improvement.

 ## TODO

 - Move debuglog.h to a separate project since it's shared between yaqtlib and LottieQt now

+## Contribute

+Contribution policy is generally the same as the one in [YAST](https://github.com/yast-client/harbour-yast-client/#contribute).